Zoomed Image

 To schedule an asset for future disposal:

-1. Open the asset in the editing screen (click the asset's blue description link in any results view).
+1. Open the asset in the editing screen (click the asset's blue description link in any results grid).

-3. Enter the date by which the asset should be disposed of.
+3. Locate the Date Disposal Due field and enter the date by which the asset should be disposed of.

-You can also set disposal dates in bulk using Bulk Update -- select multiple assets and set the Disposal Due field for all of them at once.
+You can also set disposal dates in bulk using Bulk Update -- select multiple assets and set the Date Disposal Due field for all of them at once, for example after deciding to retire an entire hardware category or location.

 Viewing Assets Due for Disposal